lydiatroup/workshop/Project1.md

 ## Administrative Subdivisions of Belize

 Belize has two administrative levels, ADM0 and ADM1.
 ADM0 is the countrys's border, while ADM1 breaks up the country into city and town councils.
+I am a part of geoboundaries at W&M and learned this week Belize actually has an ADM2 aswell, but GADM does not have a shapefile for it.
+There is limited data available, and Belize's ADM2 is one of the few geoboundaries does not have.

 ![belize](BLZ_3.png)